gradle/gradle/design-docs/unified-configuration-and-task-model.md

     - When calculating task dependencies
     - When generating pom or ivy.xml from consuming project.
     - When building IDE model or generating IDE configuration.

+# Diagnostics

+- When a task cannot be located, search for methods that accept `CollectionBuilder<Task>` as subject but are not annotated with `@Mutate`.
+- Error message when applying a plugin with a task definition rule during task execution should include more context about the failed rule.